g0hww/gr-kx3/README.md

 very bad, so that feature is disabled.

-It uses pulseaudio for the soundcard I/Q input, so when it is running, run Pulse Audio Volume Control and choose the right soundcard for the stereo I/Q input from the KX3.
+It uses pulseaudio for the soundcard I/Q input, so when it is running, run Pulse Audio Volume Control and choose the correct soundcard for the stereo I/Q input from the KX3.
+For me, the application appears on the Redcording tab, as

+	ALSA plug-in [python-2.7]: ALSA Capture

 I've added a Frequency input control that will retune the radio.
 If you press the Fetch button, it will fetch the frequency from the KX3 (as a work